Proximify/packman/README.md

 | packman:reset  | Reset the entire package store.                                                                                               |
 | packman:start  | Start the local web server that servers the packages to composer.                                                             |
 | packman:stop   | Stop the local web server that servers the packages to composer.                                                              |

+## Semantic versioning

+By using the git tag system, one can attach a semantic version ([semver](https://semver.org/)) to a commit in order to make it referentiable in relative terms.
+For example, package "vendor/repo:1.2.0-beta" is the commit in the master brach that has the tag '1.2.0-beta'.

+The version labels attached to the numbers, "-label", are an additional way to communicate information about the state and intent of the code at a particular commit (`dev`, `alpha`, `beta`, `beta1`, `rc`, `rc1`).
+A no-labelled number is a higher version than the same number with a label.
+An untagged commit is a package with a version number that's higher than that of the last commit, but lower than a "-dev" version with the same number.

+When asking for a "vendor/repo:dev-master" **package**, one is asking for the latest commit in the `master` branch of the "vendor/repo" repository with label `-dev` or higher.
+For example, a `-alpha` labelled version number would meet that condition.

 ## About Satis